utilForever/rust-swift-bridge/README.md

 # rust-swift-bridge
-Example code for building and deploying a Rust library on iOS
+Example code for building and deploying a Rust library on iOS or macOS